VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Human Evaluation

+\paragraph{Annotation Organization.} We conducted two phases of evaluation---both employing the practically same annotation process.

-\paragraph{Annotation Organization.} We selected $12$ annotators having at least graduate-level education in Computer Science. $372$ annotations (verdict assessment per claim) were gathered, spanning $9$ different languages.
+In the first phase, we selected $12$ annotators having at least graduate-level education in Computer Science. $372$ annotations (verdict assessment per claim) were gathered, spanning $9$ different languages.
 Annotation was done without fees, although two small presents were raffled among the annotators to honor their contribution.
-The annotation procedure was introduced in a $14$ min annotation tutorial video\footnote{Excluded for anonymity reasons.}.
+The annotation procedure was introduced in a $14$\,min annotation tutorial video\footnote{Phase 1 annotation tutorial: \href{https://youtu.be/ep9ssCf1ets}{youtu.be/ep9ssCf1ets}}.
 We dismissed annotations with score difference larger than $1$, same for claims that received less than $2$ annotations.

+In the second phase, we extended the evaluation to a crowd of $46$ people recruited via Prolific in order strongly to increase the number of evaluated claims.
+An updated tutorial video was presented to them \footnote{Phase 2 annotation tutorial: \href{https://youtu.be/lYAggVNrynY}{youtu.be/lYAggVNrynY}}, incorporating audience-adequate clarifications and explanation improvements learned from phase one.
+After watching the tutorial, evaluators were screened: They must correctly answer $10$ out of $10$ non-trivial multiple-choice questions in order to pass the screening.
+Additionally, we manually reviewed the quality of the annotations of each annotator. $24$ annotators passed this screening.
+They yielded a total of $444$ additional annotations.

 \paragraph{Annotation Process.}Annotators first read the original fact-checking article associated with a claim and perform a manual validation, assessing that the claim (i) is unambiguous, (ii) does not contain text exposing or hinting at the verdict, (iii) any attached media does not contain overlays or labels from the fact-checking article, and (iv) all media referenced in the claim text is attached.
 Claims failing any criterion are discarded with the failed checks recorded.